bctnry/PushEject/README.md

 time to rewrite.

 As for the name, the script itself didn't have such a name in the beginning;
-I thought of it on my way back to the capsule hotel I'm currently living.
+I thought of it on my way back to the capsule hotel I rented back in Aug.
+2018.
 I was listening to Boom Boom Satellite's Push Eject.

 ## Does writing code actually help you relax?